rust-lang/book/2018-edition/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 ## The Module System to Control Scope and Privacy

-Rust has a feature that's often referred to as "the module system," but it encompasses a few more features than just modules.
+Rust has a feature that's often referred to as "the module system," but it encompasses a few more features than modules.
 In this section, we'll talk about:

 * Modules, a way to organize code and control the privacy of paths
 * Paths, a way to name items